Okipa/laravel-table/README.md

 <h3 id="table-rowsNumber">->rowsNumber</h3>

 > Override the number of rows to display on the table.
-> The default number of displayed rows is defined in the `config('laravel-table.rows.number.default')` config value.
+> The default number of displayed rows is defined in the `config('laravel-table.value.rowsNumber')` config value.

 **Note :**
 - Signature : `rowsNumber(int $rows): \Okipa\LaravelTable\Table`